Hidden Costs You Should Know Before Moving to Malaysia (2026 Guide)

 • Passes on MRT/LRT RM 100–150 monthly

-• Ride grabs: RM 10–100 each trip depending on the distance from home to destination
+• Ride grabs: RM 10–100 each trip, depending on the distance from home to destination

 • Occasional intercity travel: RM 50–200 depending on distance traveled

-Pro tip: Discounted transportation cards are available for students; you will need to apply with your student ID an additional RM 30–50 processing cost.
+Pro tip: Discounted transportation cards are available for students; you will need to apply with your student ID and an additional RM 30–50 processing cost.

-5. Course Materials and Other University Costs
+7. Course Materials and Other University Costs

 Even if your tuition fee is fixed, some course-related costs can surprise you.
 These may include: